 During the delay in licensing the site at Yucca Mountain, Nevada continued to object to its selection as a "national sacrifice area."
 US Senator Harry Reid became the Majority Leader of the US Senate when the Democratic Party took control of that body in 2006.
 The state increased its political influence by becoming an early primary site in 2008, and candidates for president became sensitive to Nevada's priorities.

 In 2010, the now-influential Nevada delegation was able to get the Obama Administration and the US Congress to stop planning for the nuclear waste repository at Yucca Mountain.
 By that time, the volume of the spent nuclear fuel stockpiled at various nuclear power plants already exceeded the planned 70,000-metric-ton capacity of the repository.
-The Energy Department calculated that moving the backlog of high-level nuclear waste would require 24 years, assuming the repository could handle 175 train shipments annually - basically, one trainload, every other day.23
+The Energy Department calculated that moving the backlog of high-level nuclear waste would require 24 years, assuming the repository could handle 175 train shipments annually.
+That would require one trainload every other day.

 The Department of Energy placed the site in "cold standby," turning off the lights and ventilation in the underground tunnel.
 The Nuclear Regulatory Commission declared that power plants could store their high-level radioactive waste on-site for 60 years after shutting down a reactor.24